and Betty and their first Radio-Phonograph, 1949

 By Doug Boilesen 2018

-their new household by entering all expenses in annual budget
+began managing their new household by entering all expenses

-These books detail expendures for each month and provide summaries
+1946 to 1950.
+These books detail expendures for each month and

-they are my parents but also because they micro-document the
+because they are my parents but also because they micro-document

 Nebraska.
 Axel was going to school on the GI Bill and receiving